recyclarr/recyclarr/wiki/Configuration-Reference.md

     }
     ```

-    Normally you should be using `names` to specify which custom formats you want.
-There are a few
-    rare cases where you might prefer (or need) to use the ID instead:

-    - Sometimes there are custom formats in the guide with the same name, such as "DoVi".
-In this
-      case, Recyclarr will issue you a warning instructing you to use the Trash ID instead of the
-      name to resolve the ambiguity.
-    - Trash IDs never change.
-Custom format names can change.
-Recyclarr keeps an internal cache of
-      every custom format its seen to reduce the need for your config names to be updated.
-But it's
-      not 100% fool proof.
-Using the ID could mean less config maintenance for you in the long run
-      at the expense of readability.

-    Most of the rules and semantics are identical to the `names` property, which is documented
-    above.
-Just apply that logic to the ID instead of the name.

-    Lastly, as a tip, to ease the readability concerns of using IDs instead of names, leave a
+    **TIP:** To ease the readability concerns of using IDs instead of names, leave a comment beside
-    comment beside the Trash ID in your configuration so it can be easily identified later.
-For
+    the Trash ID in your configuration so it can be easily identified later.
+For example:
-    example:

     ```yml
     trash_ids:
       - 5d96ce331b98e077abb8ceb60553aa16 # dovi
       - a570d4a0e56a2874b64e5bfa55202a1b # flac
     ```

+    > **A Few Things to Remember**
+    >
+    > - If `delete_old_custom_formats` is set to true, custom formats are **deleted** in Radarr if
+    >   you remove them from this list.
+    > - It's OK for the same custom format to exist in multiple lists of `names`.
+Recyclarr will
+    >   only ever synchronize it once.
+Allowing it to be specified multiple times allows you to
+    >   assign it to different profiles with different scores.

   - `quality_profiles` (Optional; *Default: No quality profiles are changed*)<br>
     One or more quality profiles to update with the scores from the custom formats listed above.